Soham2704/multi-agent-compliance-system/handover.md

-Handover: Multi-Agent Compliance System API
+Handover Document: Multi-Agent AI Compliance System (Phase 2)
-To: AI Design Platform Team (Yash, Nipun, Bhavesh, Anmol)

-From: Soham Puthane
+Version: 2.0

-Date: October 02, 2025
+Handover Date: October 6, 2025

-Version: 1.0 (Production-Ready Service)
+Author: Soham Phutane
+For: Yash, Nipun, Bhavesh, Anmol (AI Design Platform Team)

-1. Overview & Purpose
+1. Project Overview & Purpose
-This document provides a technical handover for the Multi-Agent Compliance System.
-The system has been successfully upgraded from a standalone prototype into a professional, integration-ready API service.
+This document provides a technical overview for the integration of the Multi-Agent Compliance System.
+The system has been upgraded from a standalone prototype into a professional, deployable FastAPI service designed to act as the core compliance engine for the main AI Design Platform.

-The service's core purpose is to automate the analysis of regulatory compliance for development cases by ingesting unstructured PDF documents, processing them through a multi-agent AI pipeline, and exposing the results via a robust API.
+The core architecture is a multi-agent pipeline that is now database-driven, supports multiple regions, and includes an automated, human-in-the-loop training system for its RL agent.
+This document outlines how to integrate with the service, manage its data, and run its automations.

 2. Repository Structure
-The repository is structured into modular components for clarity and maintainability:
+The repository is organized into modular components for maintainability and scalability.

-/agents/: Contains all specialized agent classes (Calculators, Database Query, Geometry, etc.).

-/inputs/case_studies/: Location for input JSON files for batch processing or testing.

-/outputs/projects/: The dynamic output directory where final reports and geometry files are saved, organized by project_id.

-/reports/: Contains structured logs (.jsonl format) for system observability.

-/rl_env/: Contains the custom Gymnasium environment and training scripts for the Human-in-the-Loop RL agent.

-/rules_db/: Contains the master SQLite database (rules.db) and the AI-generated rule extraction files.

-/tests/: Contains the pytest suite for automated system validation.

-/automation/n8n/: Contains exported N8N workflows for automating data ingestion tasks.

-main.py: The core FastAPI application server.

-main_pipeline.py: The core orchestration logic for the multi-agent pipeline.

-database_setup.py & populate_db.py: Scripts for initializing and populating the rules database.

-extract_rules_ai.py: The AI-powered data curation script for populating the database from unstructured text.
+/
+├── agents/               # Core agent logic (calculators, database query, etc.)
+├── automation/           # N8N workflows and documentation
+│   └── n8n/
+├── inputs/               # Input data for case studies │   └── case_studies/
+├── outputs/              # Generated reports and geometry, organized by project │   └── projects/
+├── reports/              # Structured logs for pipeline and RL training ├── rl_env/               # Custom Gymnasium environment and RL training scripts ├── rules_db/             # The SQLite database and AI-extracted rule files ├── tests/                # The `pytest` test suite for the system ├── app.py                # The Streamlit front-end application (for demo & feedback) ├── main.py               # The main FastAPI back-end server (THE API BRIDGE) ├── main_pipeline.py      # The core logic for the compliance pipeline ├── database_setup.py     # Script to initialize the database schema ├── extract_rules_ai.py   # The AI-powered data curation pipeline script └── ...                   # Other config and documentation files

-3. How to Run the System
+3. How to Add New Rules / Cities (For Nipun)
-The system is a full-stack application.
-Please refer to the main README.md for detailed, step-by-step setup and execution instructions.

-4. API Integration Guide (For Anmol & Yash)
-The service is live at http://127.0.0.1:8000.
-The full, interactive API documentation is available at http://127.0.0.1:8000/docs.

-Key Endpoints:
-POST /run_case: This is the primary endpoint.
-It accepts a CaseInput JSON (including project_id) and returns the full, standardized analysis report.

-POST /feedback: This endpoint is used by the UI to submit user feedback (👍/👎).
-It accepts a FeedbackInput JSON and logs the feedback to io/feedback.jsonl.

-GET /projects/{project_id}/cases: Retrieves all previously processed case reports for a given project.

-GET /logs/{case_id}: Retrieves the detailed, structured agent logs for a specific case run.
+The system is designed to be easily extensible.
+To add a new city (e.g., "Nashik"):

+Acquire Data: Add the new PDF document URL to the DOCUMENTS dictionary in download_docs.py and run it.

+Parse with OCR: Run the OCR parser to create the unstructured JSON transcript.
+This is the input for the AI curator.

+python agents/parse_agent.py --input io/Nashik_DCR.pdf --output rules_kb/nashik_rules.json

+AI-Powered Extraction: Run the AI data curator to automatically populate the master rules.db database.
+This can also be done via the N8N workflow.

+python extract_rules_ai.py --input rules_kb/nashik_rules.json --city Nashik

+The system's main API will automatically be able to use the new city's rules on the next server startup.

+4. How the Frontend Calls the API (For Yash & Anmol) The system is now a professional API service.
+The Streamlit app.py serves as a perfect example of how to interact with it.

+To Run a Case: Send a POST request to the /run_case endpoint.
+The required JSON body is defined by the CaseInput model in main.py and can be seen in the interactive docs at http://127.0.0.1:8000/docs.

+To Submit Feedback: Send a POST request to the /feedback endpoint.
+The required schema is FeedbackInput.

 CORS is enabled for all origins (*) for easy development integration.

-5. How to Add New Rules & Cities
-The system is designed to be easily extensible.

-To Add a New City (e.g., Ahmedabad):
-Download PDF: Add the new city's PDF document to the DOCUMENTS dictionary in download_docs.py and run it.

-Parse with OCR: Run the agents/parse_agent.py script, providing the path to the new PDF and a new output path (e.g., rules_kb/ahmedabad_rules.json).

-Use AI to Populate DB: Run the extract_rules_ai.py script, providing the new JSON from the previous step and the city name.
-This will automatically populate the rules.db with the new, AI-extracted rules.

-python extract_rules_ai.py --input rules_kb/ahmedabad_rules.json --city Ahmedabad

-6. How to Run RL Training
-The RL agent is designed to learn from both synthetic data and human feedback.
-To re-train the model with the latest feedback:

-Ensure io/feedback.jsonl contains the latest user feedback.

-Run the training script:

-python rl_env/train_complex_agent.py
+5. The RL Feedback & Retraining Cycle (For Bhavesh) The system implements a complete Human-in-the-Loop Reinforcement Learning (HIRL) cycle.

+User feedback (👍/👎) is collected via the UI and stored in io/feedback.jsonl by the /feedback API endpoint.

+The rl_retraining_workflow.json in N8N is an automated workflow that periodically checks this file.

+If new feedback is found, the N8N workflow automatically triggers the rl_env/train_complex_agent.py script.

+The custom ComplexEnv environment loads both the synthetic oracle data and the new human feedback, using a stronger +2/-2 reward for human-rated cases.

-This will create a new, updated ppo_hirl_agent.zip file containing the agent's improved "brain."
-The API server will automatically load this new model on its next restart.
+A new, smarter agent model (ppo_hirl_agent.zip) is saved.
+The main API will automatically load this new agent on its next restart.

+6. N8N Automation Workflows (For the Platform Team) The automation/n8n/ directory contains two key workflows.
+See the README.md in that directory for detailed explanations.

+pdf_ingestion_workflow.json: A "One-Click" pipeline to automate the entire data curation process for a new city.

+rl_retraining_workflow.json: The automated "AI Trainer" that implements the HIRL cycle.

-7. Known Limitations
+7. Known Limitations & Next Roadmap
-AI Rule Extraction: The extract_rules_ai.py agent is a powerful "first-pass" tool but is not 100% perfect.
-The extracted rules should be considered a "draft" and ideally reviewed by a human expert before being used in a production-critical system.
+Data Curation Quality: The AI rule extraction is a "best-effort" process.
+While powerful, its output should be reviewed by a human expert before being used in a production legal context.
+This is a perfect Human-in-the-Loop task for the platform.

-Database Schema: The current rules table is highly effective but may need to be extended with more complex relational tables to handle very nested or conditional rules.

-RL Agent State: The RL agent's state is currently simplified to [plot_size, location, road_width].
-For more complex policy learning, this state representation would need to be enriched, potentially with embeddings of the rules themselves.
+RL Agent Simplicity: The current RL agent is trained on a simplified version of the problem to demonstrate the HIRL pipeline.
+The next step is to upgrade the environment to handle dynamic action spaces based on the specific rules found in the database.

+DB Sync: The final reports are currently saved as .json files in the outputs/ directory.
+A final integration step is required to sync these structured outputs with the core AI Design Platform's main database (work for Raj/Bhavesh).

-This concludes the handover.
-The system is fully functional, tested, documented, and ready for integration into the AI Design Platform.
+Thank you for the opportunity to build this system.
+I am confident it provides a robust and scalable foundation for the AI Design Platform.